 After naming your new bookshelf you'll be able to assign products to it from the menu on any product page.

-Your current subscription plan doesn’t include this video.
-Please upgrade your plan to Premier to access all our video products.
+Your current subscription plan does not include videos.
+Please upgrade your plan to Premier to access videos.

 Your current subscription plan only includes book summaries.
 Please upgrade your plan to Professional or Premier to view this product.